vatesfr/xen-orchestra/doc/administration/README.md

 ## Configuration

-The configuration file is in XO-server folder (for XOA users, it's in `/etc/xo-server/config.yaml`).
+The configuration file is in the XO-server folder (for XOA users, it's in `/etc/xo-server/config.yaml`).
 If it's not already done, copy this file to `local.yaml` in the same folder.
 Now, you can edit the configuration safely (if you destroy it, you can reuse the dist file).

-WARNING: YAML is very strict with indentation: use spaces for it, not tabs.
+WARNING: YAML is very strict with indentation: use spaces, not tabs.

 ### User to run XO-server as

 By default, XO-server is running with 'nobody' user and 'nogroup' group.
-You can change it by uncommenting these lines and choose whatever user/group you want:
+You can change that by uncommenting these lines and choose whatever user/group you want:

 ```yaml
 user: 'nobody'